Chillee/MovieRankings/README.md

 ## Zbobo :P

+## Winter
+1. Avengers, Infinity War - 7/10 Exactly the movie I expected.
+Was much more enjoyable watching on Netflix because I could skip through scenes that I found boring.
+Otherwise, this would be a 5/10
+1. The Lobster - 8.5/10 Very interesting idea, dialogue was super unsettling.
+Great directing to make such a creepy tone.
+A surprisingly good movie.

 ### S tier - Best 10/10
 1. When Harry Met Sally
 1. The Fighter - A slow start